 Edinburgh, ScotlandAlive with culture and history, the capital of Scotland is a thriving UNESCO World Heritage Site.
 The lively atmosphere and classic beauty of this city is on display around every corner.
 Join one of the ship's optional excursions to explore Edinburgh.

 Inverness, ScotlandInverness is one of Scotland's seven cities and sits in the south of the Highlands region on the banks of the River Ness.
 Crowned by a pink crenelated castle and lavishly decorated with flowers, Inverness is a thriving city with a rich variety of places to visit and things to do both in the city and around.

 Fair Isle, ShetlandFair Isle is Britain's most remote inhabited island.
 Located in the Shetland, Fair Isle's 70 or so inhabitants welcome you upon arrival.
 Once on shore, enjoy a scenic walk to the bird observatory.
-Fair Isle is a haven for sea-birds, which are very accessible.
-Also look out for Grey Seals.
+Fair Isle is a haven for seabirds, which are very accessible.
+Also look out for gray seals.

 North Ronaldsay, Orkney Islands

 Further north than the southern tip of Norway, but with a mild climate, North Ronaldsay is the furthest flung of the Orkney Isles.
 This small, low-lying island has been inhabited for centuries.
 The high number of Neolithic sites on the island - including stone burial cists, standing stones, and the Broch of Burrian - speak to this long history.
 Today the island continues to be heavily farmed from old-style crofts and is famous for its seaweed-eating sheep.
 North Ronaldsay supports an extremely rich and diverse population of wild flowers and mammals.
 The island is also a hotspot for rare birds that stop by in spring and autumn.